Tsoni33/veterinary/README.md

 4 hours time is not enough for me to write both unit/functional tests and the full application.
 So I choose to write the fully-working application.

+There are 2 tests:  1 controller test and 1 model test using RSpec to show that I know how to write test :))
+Run the test from the command line: rspec spec

 PLEASE SEE THE URLS THAT IMPLEMENT THE STORIES BELOWS: